commands and arguments

 One of the primary features of a shell is to perform a

-.
+command line scan.
 When you enter a command at the

 shell's command prompt and press the enter key, then the shell will

-the line, the shell may make many changes to the arguments
+the line, the shell may make many changes to the arguments you typed.

-This process is called shell expansion
+This process is called shell expansion.
+When the shell

 has finished scanning and modifying that line, then it will be executed.